ryosuzuki/sift/README.md

 }
 ```

-The slide that I used in the final presentation is available here.
-Note that the code is REALLY MESSY since it's a proof of concept prototype, but I hope it can help you understand the concept of programming by example.
+The code is MIT license, and you can feel free to change it and send a pull request.
+(But note that the code is REALLY MESSY since it's a proof-of-concept prototype.)
+The slide of the final presentation is also available [here](https://github.com/ryosuzuki/sift/blob/master/resources/slide.pdf).

 Enjoy! - Ryo